 When I was a child my dad would tell me a story about a Swiss man who went to the Azores back in the 70’s without knowing any Portuguese.
 With him he brought a tape recorder, notebook and dictionary.
 My dad explained how difficult it was in the beginning for him to communicate basic needs and wants.
 Day after day he would record his interactions, look up words and phrases he didn’t understand and write them down in his notebook.
 It took some time and a lot of patience but after the first month he was making small conversation.
-After three months he felt comfortable in various social situations.
+After three months he felt comfortable in familiar social situations.
 By six months he was fluent in the Portuguese language all because he immersed himself and was determined to learn.

 I’ve always kept that story with me because not only did I find it inspiring and encouraging but when I went to the Azores for the first time four years ago I could relate to it.
 Since then my Portuguese is relatively good however I’m still not what I consider to be fluent.
 Right now I’m on the cusp.
 Certain situations I do fine in, others not so much.
 I still trouble over verb conjugation and telling well described stories.
 I can get anywhere I need to be so that’s comforting, but when it comes to group talk, talking among friends, joking around, teasing, flirting, metaphorical language I’m not quite where I want to be, yet.